Last Updated: 30/11/2020 at 12:23

 To find out about restrictions on socialising please visit our Coronavirus (COVID-19) page.

 Keep yourself healthy

 Deep breathing can really help you if you're feeling anxious or worried.
 You can do this exercise anywhere; you could try standing up, sitting down, or lying on your back.
 The important thing is that you're comfortable.

 Follow this blue ring, inhaling through your nose, holding for just a second, then exhaling through your mouth.
 Try and take long, slow, deep breaths from your diaphragm (your tummy).
 Do this for three to five minutes to clear your head, reduce your heart rate and blood pressure, and help you relax.

 If you're feeling upset because an event you were looking forward to was cancelled, lots of people are now offering virtual ways to enjoy things.
 Lots of musicians are live-streaming concerts, you can visit museums across the world virtually and you can watch e-sports if you're missing the football or rugby.
-Take a look at our beginners guide to getting into e-sports.
+For loads of ideas, quizzes and games check out the Young Scot Activity Pack.

 It's always good to have a plan in place, even if you're not sure you'll use it.
 If you think you may a little extra support for either your physical or mental health, know who to get in touch with and how.

 Make sure you've got enough medication if you take any.
 You can call your GP or some practices will let you order your prescription online.
 If you are self-isolating, ask a friend or family member to pick it up for you and drop it off outside your house or flat.

 There are lots of mental health charities that provide really useful advice that can help you if you're struggling.